allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 layout: post
 title: Professional approach pays off
 author: rafal.bryk
-tags: [proffesional, programmer, software craftsmanship, agile]
+tags: [professional, programmer, software craftsmanship, agile]
 ---

-_It is a story about how professional approach to code can save you a lot of troubles.
+_It is a story about how professional approach to coding can save you a lot of troubles.
 It is a story about passion for coding and how it makes our products great.
 It is a story about carrying out an IT project by one of Allegro scrum teams as a fine example supported by a set of case studies.
 Read it to learn how to deal with issues when carrying out an IT project._

 The start of the project saw the team very motivated and the pace of work was incredible.
 It almost felt like working in a start-up environment.
-And you couldn’t wish for a more pleasant development with limited number of dependencies, greenfield, etc. Quite soon we reached the stage that made us certain that the project could be accomplished.
+And you couldn’t wish for more pleasant development with limited number of dependencies, greenfield, etc. Quite soon we reached the stage that made us certain that the project could be accomplished.
 Moreover, we knew how to measure whether the whole thing was profitable at all.
 The project’s plan involved a year or even two years of work.
 With this in mind, you want to treat the code carefully.
 You know you will spend a lot of time working with it, so you want to make sure that each aspect of that code is done well.